 In 1781, the Marquis de Lafayette arrived in Williamsburg, Virginia, with a small American army to oppose a British invasion of the state.
 The British army heavily outnumbered Lafayette’s men.
 A local patriot, William Armistead, offered him one of his slaves to serve as his valet.
 The slave, Jim, was a daring and resourceful young man who soon volunteered to become a spy.
 Pretending to be a runaway, he infiltrated the British camp at Portsmouth and returned with useful information about the enemy’s plans.
 Jim helped Lafayette and his men survive until George Washington and the main American army arrived.

 After the war, Lafayette procured Jim’s freedom.
 Forty‑three years later, in 1824, the Marquis returned to America for a triumphant tour on the eve of the 50th anniversary of the Declaration of Independence.
 As the French hero rode through Richmond, Jim stepped out of the crowd and shook his hand.
-Lafayette was pleased to discover that Jim had adopted his surname and was now called James Lafayette.
+Lafayette was pleased to discover that Jim had adopted his surname and now called himself James Lafayette.